The Weeknd & Bella Hadid Were Reportedly Seen Kissing At Coachella & Fans Are So Happy

-The Weekend & Bella Hadid Were Kissing At Coachella, According To This New Report
+The Weeknd & Bella Hadid Were Kissing At Coachella, According To This New Report

 The Weeknd might be back together with Bella Hadid and honestly, I am so.
 Here.
 For.
 This.
 Just like Coachella 2017 brought Selena Gomez and The Weeknd's relationship into the spotlight, Coachella 2018 is bringing the possible rekindling of The Weeknd and Bella Hadid's relationship into the spotlight.
 Yup, The Weeknd and Bella Hadid were reportedly kissing at Coachella, and fans are all for these celebrity exes getting back together.
 According to an eyewitness that spoke with Us Weekly, the pair were seen being "affectionate" all night long after The Weeknd's Coachella set on Friday, April 13.
 Elite Daily reached out to Hadid and The Weeknd's teams for comment, but did not hear back by the time of publication.